 Join the HJF Team!

-Required Knowledge, Skills, and Abilities: Experience with image processing and the application of statistics in the interpretation of imaging experiments.
-Previous work with in-vivo small animal imaging particularly PET or SPECT imaging and translational imaging techniques and computer programming skills in IDL, C, and MATLAB are preferred.
+Required Knowledge, Skills, and Abilities: Understanding of PET or SPECT imaging and basic background in radiation safety.
+Experience with image processing and the application of statistics in the interpretation of imaging experiments.
+Experience with molecular imaging software such as PMOD, VivoQuant or other.
+Previous work with in-vivo small animal imaging particularly PET or SPECT imaging and translational imaging techniques.

 Minimum Education/Training Requirements: B.S. degree in a scientific discipline plus experience in directly related research in medical imaging.

 Minimum Experience: B.S. degree with 2 to 4 years of relevant experience

 Physical Capabilities: long periods of standing and sitting;